Amtresu/Coffe-Convention-2022/README.md

-# Globaol association of Craft Coffee Roasters!
+# Global association of Craft Coffee Roasters!

 > This website is to advertise the Global assocation of coffee roasters very first annual coffee exhibition.
 It's a fully responsive completely adaptable site implementing javascript objects, and funtioning javascript modal menu.
 It includes a home page, and a seperate about page.
 Please enjoy.